Pakistani women share unsolicited advice when pregnant

 Allah has blessed you with the ability to reproduce, why would you stop at one.
 These people don’t realize that family planning is a very private matter.
 One has several reasons to have the number of kids that they decide to have.

 7. “You use condoms?
 Had it been appropriate to use condoms, it would have always existed.”

 People, there is something called progress?

-8. “C-Section is the easier way out, you coward.
+8. As a Pakistani pregnant woman if you make a choice about the birthing experience you also hear stuff like, “C-Section is the easier way out, you coward.
 Be a proper woman.”

 C-Section is looked down upon because it is considered cowardly.
 However, a baby will still be baby despite the normal or c-section delivery.
 You can decide to go for either.

 9. “Don’t put on makeup.
 You’ll attract attention.”